U.S. Department of State Seal

 Democratic Republic of the Congo

-Reconsider travel to the Democratic Republic of the Congo due to crime and civil unrest.
+Reconsider travel to the Democratic Republic of Congo due to crime and civil unrest.
 Some areas have increased risk.
 Read the entire Travel Advisory.

 Do Not Travel To: